 It will load the Intellisync Menu.
-From this menu you can select advanced replication for the Calendar, Address Book, Tasks and Personal Journal.
+From this menu you can select advaced replication for the Calendar, Address Book, Taks and Personal Journal.

-1.- Blackberry Desktop Software Crash when synchronizing Lotus Notes Calendar.
+1.- Blackberry Desktop Software Crash when synchronizing Lotus Notes Caledar.

 ok, Blackberry Desktop Software isn't perfect.
 It has some flaws that had to be fixed by the RIM people.